Nek5000/NekDoc/source/tutorials/rans.rst

 RANS Channel
 ------------

-This tutorial describes the essential setup details for RANS simulation, illustrated through a 2D channel case.
-Necessary steps for both wall-resolved and wall-modeled simulations are included and the :math:`k-\tau` RANS model is employed for this tutorial, which is the recommended RANS model in Nek5000.
+This tutorial describes the essential setup details for RANS wall-resolved simulation, illustrated through a 2D channel case.
+The :math:`k-\tau` RANS model is employed for this tutorial, which is the recommended RANS model in Nek5000.
+Other RANS models, including the regularized :math:`k-\omega`, are also available, listed :ref:`here <intro_ktau>`.
-Other :ref:`intro_ktau` are also available for wall-resolved simulations, however wall models are currently specific to only the :math:`k-\tau` model.

 ..........................
 Before You Begin